Tahitian language: Phonology

 The glottal stop or eta is a genuine consonant.
 This is typical of Polynesian languages (compare to the Hawaiian ʻokina and others).
 See Typography below.

 Tahitian makes a phonemic distinction between long and short vowels; long vowels are marked with macron or tārava.
 For example, pāto, meaning 'to pick, to pluck' and pato, 'to break out', are distinguished solely by their vowel length.
 However, macrons are seldom written among older people because Tahitian writing was not taught at school until 1981.

 In rapid speech, the common article te is pronounced with a schwa, as /[tə]/.

 Also in rapid speech, //tVt// sequences are dissimilated to /[kVt]/, so te tāne 'man, male' is pronounced /[kə taːne]/, te peretiteni 'president' becomes /[tə perekiteni]/.
 Intervening syllables prevent this dissimilation, so te mata 'eye' is never pronounced with a /[k]/.

 While standard Tahitian only has /[k]/ as a result of dissimilation, the dialects of the Leeward Islands have many cases of /[k]/ corresponding to standard Tahitian /[t]/.
 For example, inhabitants of Maupiti pronounce their island's name /[maupiki]/.

 Finally there is a toro aï, a trema put on the i, but only used in ïa when used as a reflexive pronoun.
 It does not indicate a different pronunciation.
 Usage of this diacritic was promoted by academics but has now virtually disappeared, mostly because there is no difference in the quality of the vowel when the trema is used and when the macron is used.

 Tahitian syllables are entirely open, as is usual in Polynesian languages.
 If a content word is composed of a single syllable with a single vowel, its vowel must be long.
-Thus, every Tahitian content word is at least two moras long.
+Thus, every Tahitian content word is at least two morae long.